Museum holds annual meeting on International Human Rights Day

 The CMHR is the first museum in the world solely dedicated to the evolution, celebration and future of human rights.
 It is the first national museum in Canada to be built outside the National Capital Region.
 Using multimedia technology and other innovative approaches, the Museum will create inspiring encounters with human rights in a visitor experience unlike any other.

-High-resolution photos of the Canadian Museum for Human Rights are available to download and use from our FlickR page.
+High-resolution photos of the Canadian Museum for Human Rights are available to download and use from our FlickR page - will open in a new tab.